Advanced Carpentry and Joinery End-point Assessment (9079)

 How to register

-Interested in using our end-point assessment service and associated end-point assessment preparation materials?
-There are three ways to either find out more or to order what you need:
+To use our quality-assured on-programme materials or end-point assessment service there are three ways to either find out more or to order what you need:

 1. If you’re an existing City & Guilds customer, go to Walled Garden and select the materials you need or register your apprentice for end-point assessment.
 (You may need to submit a request to deliver if you don’t yet have approval for that standard.)

-2. Get in touch with directsales@cityandguilds.com.
-Our Direct Sales Team can explain our different products and services and start getting you set up as a customer or give existing customers support on the new apprenticeship arrangements.
+2. Get in touch with epapartnership@cityandguilds.com.
+Our team can explain our different products and services and start getting you set up as a customer or give existing customers support on the new apprenticeship arrangements.

 3. Speak to your City & Guilds Business Manager about how to access our products or how to register your apprentices with us.